shrikantnaidu/test/_posts/2020-06-04-dog-breed-classifier-app.md

 ### Conclusion

 We've successfully developed an algorithm that detects the dog breed for a dog image and estimates the closest resembling dog breed for a human.
 The model was initially built from scratch using CNNs, upon evaluation we learned that the model was not performing well so we leveraged transfer learning which performed way better than our intial model.

+The complete implementation can be found in the [GitHub repository](https://github.com/shrikantnaidu/Dog-Breed-Classifier).